-The Operations Support Bureau is broken into three Divisions: Management Services Division, Professional Standards Division, Public Safety Communications Center.
+The Operations Support Bureau is broken into three Divisions: the Management Services Division, the Professional Standards Division, and the Public Safety Communications Center.

 Management Services Division

 The Management Services Division has a variety of unique and important functions that affect the operation of the Police Department.
 The sections that make up the Management Services Division are: Records and Identification Section, Police Logistics Support Section, Information Technology Project Management, and the Training Section.

 The Records and Identification Section

 - Administers the Department’s Records Management System and Mobile Field Reporting System.